 With a history spanning over 500 years, no silver coin collection would be complete without the sixpence.

 Having been produced over the following 400 years, the silver sixpence coin has been minted in a number of purities, including Sterling (925) and debased (500) fineness.
+The debasement took place in 1920 and sixpence coins from that year were produced in both purities.
 After the second world war, gold and silver were no longer used for circulating currency, and the sixpence was produced instead using cupronickel.

 Following the decimalisation of Britain’s currency in the 1971, the sixpence remained in circulation for another nine years until 1980.
 As part of the decimal system, the sixpence had a somewhat confusing value of 2.5 pence.